Loloppe/BeatSaber_BombRearmFix/README.md

 # BeatSaber_BombRearmFix

 This plugin fix a longstanding bug where bombs removal in internal memory during gameplay rearm all bombs when they shouldn't.
 Normally, bombs become disabled (can't be cut) after they reach the Half Jump Mark based on the player HMD position (around 1m).
-If you try to hit bombs from the side/back, they won't get cut, but after one or two seconds, it will break and future bombs will get cut if you try again (this is per map).
+If you try to hit bombs from the side/back, they won't get cut, but after the first bomb get despawned, this will break and future bombs will get cut if you try again (this is per map).

 Note:
 - Include a setting menu to turn on/off the plugin.